01 Going Home

 “Well,” said Caleb as he looked down.
 “You know why.”

 “We’ve been through this before.
 I must go back home.
 My father passed away in spring, and I need to go.”
 Josah stumbled at the word ‘father.’
-The man who passed away was such a stranger.
-When Captain Munro brought the news back after a recent visit to the island, he insisted on Josah making the trip.
+The man who passed away was a stranger to him.
+Captain Munro brought the news back after a recent visit to the island.
+He insisted on Josah making the trip.